ymca-logo-white

 The Y needs volunteers at events hosted throughout the year such as races, picnics, festivals, and more.

-Volunteers are a crucial part of the YMCA Black Achievers program, mentoring and guiding students to become who they’re destined to be.
+The 157 regular volunteers are a crucial part of the YMCA Black Achievers program, mentoring and guiding students to become who they’re destined to be.
 There are plenty of ways to get involved.
 Opportunities include being a cluster session leader, assisting the choir and orchestra, helping with the College and Career Fair, and many more.

 Y-NOW volunteers support all phases of the Y-NOW mentoring program.
 The primary need is for mentors to listen and provide encouragement, support, and stability to kids so they can create a future that is distinctly different from their past.
 Volunteering with the Y-NOW program is a great way to gain insight into today’s youth’s lives and connect with people from all over our community.